turtlelazy/P00/README.md

 - Oscar Wang: Login, Registration, and Sessions
 - Owen Yaggy: Editing and Writing Functionality

+STUYLE EDITORS
+- Michelle Lo and PHK
+- Ishraq Mahid and Fish

+#### Notes/Discoveries/Comments
+If a parent element contains only floated elements, the height will collapse to nothing.
+This will cause issues in formatting.
+One way to fix this is to set overflow to hidden  or auto which will allow parent element to expand to contain the floats (https://css-tricks.com/all-about-floats/)

 #### Abstract
 Community-based storytelling project in which a user can register for an account, then contribute to, create, and view stories.
 Users can create a new story and post it for others to add to or add to another story, only being able to view the last entry rather than the whole text.
 They can also view the full text of stories they have already contributed to.